luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
 #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.

-This leds to believe, that videos on YouTube are best viewed from content delivery perspective first.
+This leads us to believe that videos on YouTube are best viewed from content delivery perspective first.
 In contrast to, for example, TV, however, it is possible to measure user engagement with content on YouTube in a number of ways.
 The two that we will focus on in this study are:
 1) ViewCount.